megaoptim/megaoptim-wp/readme.txt

 == Changelog ==

 = 1.4.5 =
 - Added compatibility for WP 5.3 "BIG Image" threshold.
-If Auto-Optimize is enabled AND Max Width/Height are set in the options, disable the "BIG Image" treshold.
+If Auto-Optimize is enabled AND Max Width/Height are set in the options, disable the "BIG Image" treshold
 - Fix the auto resize width/height option (was not working correctly)
 - Improved Media library table rendering
+- Improved logging function.
+Automatically remove log files bigger than 10 MB

 = 1.4.4 =
 - Added WP Offload Media (Lite/Pro) support